Jason-Staats/up-or-on-the-rocks/README.md

 rebound may have run its course
 - A consistent seasonal pattern persists across all years, with employment peaking in June through August and reaching its lowest point in January and February
-- Actual employment from January through May 2026 came in below the SARIMA forecast in four of the first five months, with the gap narrowing each month and May coming in slightly above forecast, leaving open questions about where the industry goes from here
+- Actual employment from January through June 2026 initially ran below forecast through April, with the gap narrowing from roughly 668,000 in January.
+Revised April and May data showed modest downward adjustments, keeping both months below the SARIMA projection.
+June 2026 came in at 12.64 million, substantially above the 12.40 million forecast, marking a significant upside surprise and suggesting the sector may be accelerating beyond historical trend expectations.

 ## Tools and Libraries
 - **Python** — pandas, numpy, statsmodels, scikit-learn, plotly, seaborn